Ceimtun-RAS/minisumo/README.md

 ### Prerequisites
 Before starting:
-* setup git and have a github account.
+* Setup git and a github account.
-* Have an Integraded Development Environment (IDE) for writing code. [arduino IDE](https://www.arduino.cc/en/software) or vscode are recommended.
+* Have ready an Integraded Development Environment (IDE) for writing code. [arduino IDE](https://www.arduino.cc/en/software) or vscode are recommended.

 ### Contributing process